revou-fsse-oct24/module-1-sabrinaurellia/README.md

 - Browse Products: Explore the product gallery to view available items.
 - Order: Select items to request through DM/WA, with admin fees applicable.

+## Deployment
+You can also view the live site here: https://revou-fsse-oct24.github.io/module-1-sabrinaurellia/